-For a further discussion of these and other factors that could impact our future results, performance or transactions, see "Item 1A.
-Risk Factors" in our registration statement on Form 10 that was filed by the Trust in order to voluntarily register the Trust Certificates under Section 12(g) of the Securities Exchange Act of 1934, as amended.
-Readers should not place undue reliance on any forward-looking statements, which are based only on information currently available to us (or to third parties making the forwardlooking statements).
+For a further discussion of these and other factors that could impact our future results, performance or transactions, see Item 1A, "Risk Factors" in this report.
+Readers should not place undue reliance on any forward-looking statements, which are based only on information currently available to us (or to third parties making the forward-looking statements).
 We undertake no obligation to publicly release any revisions to such forward-looking statements to reflect events or circumstances after the date of this Annual Report on Form 10-K, except as required by applicable law.